 2) Lifestyle changes can help improve your sleep apnea

 While sleep apnea can sound rather intimidating, the good news is that there are several lifestyle changes that you can implement to improve your rest at night.
-If you’ve got sleep apnea, increasing the amount of exercise that you get on a weekly basis and losing any excess weight can improve your symptoms.
+Increasing the amount of exercise that you get on a weekly basis and losing any excess weight can improve your symptoms.

-Drinking alcohol actually worsens sleep apnea so it’s best to stop drinking three to four hours before going to bed, and limit your alcohol consumption to the weekends only.
+Drinking alcohol worsens sleep apnea, so it’s best to stop drinking three to four hours before going to bed, and limit your alcohol consumption to the weekends only.
 Even though it can seem impossible, try to switch to water after one or two drinks.

 Investing in a bed that can elevate your head, or a pregnancy pillow, can help you sleep in a comfortable position that promotes easier breathing.